 3. Clean the Vacuum before you Vacuum Your Couch

-Using the soft brush head attachment, you should vacuum in between your couch cushions as often as you vacuum the floor.
+Using the soft brush head attachment, vacuum in between your couch cushions as often as you vacuum the floor.
 One important word of caution: your vacuum cleaner head is dirty!
 Before you vacuum the sofa, first wash and dry the attachment, or designate a dust buster for “couch and curtains only.”

 4. Mix Shampoo or Liquid Soap with Water

 If you combine a few drops of clear liquid soap or clear shampoo with a few cups of warm water, you will have a gentle and color-free solution for cleaning.
 Using a clean and white terrycloth towel (washcloth is fine), dab the cloth in the solution, squeeze the cloth to get our excess liquid, and gently blot the stain without soaking the couch fabric.
-Let the wet spot air-dry.
+Let the wet spot air dry.
 If you did not get out all of the substance that caused the stain, using a hairdryer to accelerate the drying action will often cause the stain to set permanently.
-Even if you got the stain out, you can leave water rings by cooking this wet spot with heat.
-Be patient and keep the kids off the couch until it is dry.
+Even if you got the stain out, you can leave water rings by cooking this wet spot with heat Be patient and keep the kids off the couch until it is dry.

 5. Buy a Steam Cleaner

 Steam cleaners are terrific for cleaning and sanitizing all kinds of things with just water.
 No more smelly cleaner chemicals to give you a headache or much worse, cause neurological damage in children.
 Steamers have come way down in price and are often as small as a dust buster, so they are easy to carry around the house for chores.
 A steamer will not only remove stains on your sofa, it will kill bacteria and viruses that cause illness.
-Follow the steamer manufacturer instructions for use on fabrics, but be certain to test on a part of the sofa that is out of sight, like the back of a cushion or on the inside of a skirt/flap near the floor.
+Follow the steamer manufacturer’s instructions for use on fabrics, but be certain to test on a part of the sofa that is out of sight, like the back of a cushion or on the inside of a skirt/flap near the floor.

 7 Ways To Make Safe Trips Out of the House: